-We consider that equality means breaking down barriers, eliminating discrimination and ensuring equal opportunities and access for all groups both in employment, and to goods and services.
+We consider that equality means breaking down barriers, eliminating discrimination and ensuring equal opportunities and access for all groups in employment and regarding goods and services.

 We consider diversity to mean celebrating difference and valuing everyone.
 Each person is an individual with visible and non-visible differences and by respecting this everyone can feel valued.